GorbulasDev/electra-open-paper/ElectraWhitePaper-TheOpenPaper.md

 * Confirm the payment within the application

 Atomic Swap technology greatly reduces the complexity of the transaction between customer and merchant by removing the necessity of knowing which cryptocurrency is accepted at a given location.
 Both the non-ECA blockchain and the ECA blockchain confirm the transaction.
-If either blockchain rejects the transaction ECA is returned to the customer’s wallet.
+If either blockchain rejects the transaction ECA is returned to the customer's wallet.

 ## Master Nodes